 The 6th Day

-With plot twists and heart pounding action, Arnold Schwarzenegger stars as Adam Gibson in The 6th Day (2000), where he is illegally cloned and must fight to stop illegal cloning and take back his family from the clone and the deceitful cloning corporation.
+With plot twists and heart-pounding action, Arnold Schwarzenegger stars as Adam Gibson in the clone movie The 6th Day (2000), where he is illegally cloned and must fight to stop illegal cloning and take back his family from the clone and the deceitful cloning corporation.
 While cloning is a routine operation in the future setting of this film, cloning of humans is strictly prohibited under the “Sixth Day” law where only God can create humans, but Adam Gibson learns that it is not his clone he must fight against.
 Gibson’s DNA had been used by billionaire Michael Drucker after giving it to him in good faith.
 Now Gibson must fight against Drucker’s evil ways in order to protect himself, the mishandling of clones, and the Sixth Day law.
 Roger Ebert called it a serious action film and Arnold Schwarzenegger stars as his typical action hero self.
 This film is great for the lover of science-fiction and action thrillers.

-Moon focuses on astronaut miner Sam Bell as he nears the end of a three year long mission mining Helium-3 on the dark side of the Moon.
+Also known as one of the best cerebral sci-fi movies, Moon focuses on astronaut miner Sam Bell as he nears the end of a three year long mission mining Helium-3 on the dark side of the Moon.
 Sam Rockwell stars as Sam Bell, where he won several awards for best actor in a leading drama role, the lonely astronaut who has been serving Lunar Industries with limited contact from Earth and his wife, Tess.
 Kevin Spacey voices his lone companion on the far side of the Moon which is an automated artificial intelligence machine named GERTY.
 After a serious accident with his Moon rover, Same Bell wakes up in the lunar base then finds a clone of himself unconscious in the rover.
 Together they learn from GERTY that they are both clones of the original Sam Bell.
 This movie is filled with twists and suspense as Sam Bell must figure out the truth about Lunar Industries and who he really is.
 Director and writer Jones is in plans to create a novel titled, Mute, to serve as a sequel to his film, ultimately hoping to create a trilogy of films.

 Star Wars Episode II: Attack of the Clones